petecoop/generator-express/README.md

 - Make sure you have [yo](https://github.com/yeoman/yo) installed:
     `npm install -g yo`
 - Install the generator **locally**: `npm install generator-express`
 - Run: `yo express`, select MVC and select your database of choice.
-Add `--coffee` is you require CoffeeScript.
+Add `--coffee` if you require CoffeeScript.
 - Ensure that the selected database is running on your machine, if running elsewhere the connection string can be changed in `config/config.js`
 - Run: `grunt` or `gulp` to run the local server - defaults to `localhost:3000` - port can be changed in `config/config.js`.
 The grunt/gulp tasks include live reloading as before.